 Primarily, fibromyalgia causes muscle pain and tenderness throughout the whole body as well as fatigue.
 Some of the additional symptoms are tingling in the hands and feet, fibro fog, difficulty sleeping, painful menstruation, and stiffness in the morning.

-The key for me diagnosing fibromyalgia is that the patient will not only have chronic pain, but will also have issues with poor sleep.
 True fibromyalgia patients will always have and problem either falling or staying asleep.
 Low serotonin (a brain chemical) is the chief identifier of fibromyalgia.
 Low serotonin leads to poor sleep, chronic pain, low moods, anxiety, IBS, and brain for.

 Once again, we see similar symptoms with two very different conditions.
 But, commonly fibromyalgia sufferers get a diagnosis of lupus, particularly when antinuclear antibodies are found in their bloodwork.
 If a lupus rash or lupus kidney disease are present, this is the quickest way to achieve an accurate diagnosis.